 To be eligible for the gerontology certificate, you must be a student in the College of Health Professions or a current health care provider.
-Pre-requisites for each course include: CCHS 101, ENGL 150 or permission of the instructor.
+Pre-requisites for each course include: COHP 101 or ENGL 250 or permission of the instructor.

 Students must successfully complete all four courses for a total of 12 credits to be awarded the Gerontology Certificate.